boldport/pcbmode/README.md

 ![PCBmodE logo](/images/pcbmode-logo.png)

-# PCBmodE — a circuit board design software with a twist
+# A circuit board design software with a twist

 PCBmodE is a circuit board design software written in Python.
 Its main advantage is allowing the design to create and use arbitrary shapes for any element of the board.
 Using stock [Inkscape](http://inkscape.org) as the GUI provides all the features of a drawing tool.
 This, in contrast to traditional PCB design tools that restrict visual freedom and don't have the full feature set of a vector editing software.